 This (LB&I-04-0423-0006) provides guidance to employees of the Treaty and Transfer Pricing Operations (TTPO) practice area in the Large Business and International Division (LB&I) with respect to requests from taxpayers for an APA with the IRS.

-LB&I’s Advance Pricing and Mutual Agreement (APMA) APA program provides a voluntary process whereby the IRS and taxpayers may resolve transfer pricing issues in a principled and cooperative manner on a prospective basis.
+LB&I’s Advance Pricing and Mutual Agreement (APMA) APA programme provides a voluntary process whereby the IRS and taxpayers may resolve transfer pricing issues in a principled and cooperative manner on a prospective basis.
 APAs are one of several tools available to the IRS to address transfer pricing compliance and certainty.

 Although APAs are a popular choice among taxpayers for achieving (usually) bilateral advance certainty about the appropriate arm’s length results for covered intercompany transactions, there are other treatment streams that also should be considered.

-This guidance provides instructions to LB&I employees for implementing the required review of taxpayer advance pricing agreement (APA) prefiling memoranda and APA requests, including APA renewal requests, before a determination can be made whether the APA request will be accepted into the Advance Pricing and Mutual Agreement (APMA) program.
+This guidance provides instructions to LB&I employees for implementing the required review of taxpayer advance pricing agreement (APA) prefiling memoranda and APA requests, including APA renewal requests, before a determination can be made whether the APA request will be accepted into the Advance Pricing and Mutual Agreement (APMA) programme.

 The review process included in this guidance is not intended to affect the proper analysis of compliance with the transfer pricing regulations; it is designed to produce the best result and support the best and highest use of transfer pricing resources for taxpayers and tax administrations.
 This guidance also is not intended to limit or decrease the number of APA requests accepted by APMA.
-Rather, its goal is to improve the quality and timeliness of APMA’s APA program by providing an early mechanism for identifying potential roadblocks to successfully concluding a proposed APA and opportunities for other paths to certainty.
+Rather, its goal is to improve the quality and timeliness of APMA’s APA programme by providing an early mechanism for identifying potential roadblocks to successfully concluding a proposed APA and opportunities for other paths to certainty.

 The guidance will be incorporated into section 4.60.3 of the IRS Internal Revenue Memorandum (IRM) on or before 22 October 2025.